The hyper-scaled NLP bound for maximum-entropy remote sampling: Numerical experiments

-In Figure \ref{fig:values_of_psi_singular_instances_nlp}, we show that the gaps are inversely proportional to the values of $\psi^*$: values of $\psi^*$ close to one correspond to better performance of the augmented NLP bound.
-For $C^a$, sharp drops in $\psi^*$ are associated with increases in the gaps.
-In contrast, for $C^b$, all instances exhibits $\psi^*\geq 0.95$, resulting in corresponding small gaps.
+In Figure \ref{fig:values_of_psi_singular_instances_nlp}, we see that the gaps presented in Figure \ref{fig:singular-aug-nlp-strategies} are inversely proportional to the values of $\psi^*$: values of $\psi^*$ close to one correspond to better performance of the \NLPorigMERSP\ bound.
+For $C^a$, sharp decreases in $\psi^*$, as revealed on the logarithmic scale, are associated with noticeable increases in the gaps.
+In contrast, for $C^b$, all instances exhibits values $\psi^*\geq 0.95$, which correspond to small gaps.

-Finally, in Figure \ref{fig:good_singular_instance_nlp}, we see the effect of diagonal scaling when applied to the augmented NLP bound, focusing on the Identity strategy, for which the diagonal-scaling parameter is optimized; see \S\ref{subsec:optimize-Psi}.
-The comparison between the NLP bounds for singular covariance matrices is analogous to that seen in Figure \ref{fig:compare_nlp_procedures_full_rank_comp_bounds_C63_90_124} for the complementary bound in the nonsingular case.
-Again, we observe a substantial reduction in the gaps when diagonal scaling is applied.
+Finally, Figure \ref{fig:good_singular_instance_nlp}, illustrates the effect of g-scaling on the \NLPorigMERSP\ bound, focusing on the $\IdentityNLP$ strategy, for which the g-scaling parameter is optimized as described in \S\ref{subsec:optimize-Psi}.
+The behavior observed for singular covariance matrices closely mirrors the reported in Figure \ref{fig:compare_nlp_procedures_full_rank_comp_bounds_C63_90_124} for the \NLPcompMERSP\ bound in the nonsingular case.
+Again, we observe a substantial reduction in the gaps when g-scaling is applied.